jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #>   1.000   1.000   2.000   2.152   3.000   9.000
 ```

-The minimum is one shooting per tract, two on average, and `max(shootings_agg$number_shootings)` in the tract with the most shootings.
+The minimum is one shooting per tract, two on average, and 9 in the tract with the most shootings.
 So what do we make of this data?
 Well, there are some data issues that cause problems in these results.
-First, we know that shootings that didn't get geocoded properly were given the coordinates of City Hall, likely making up that tract with  `max(shootings_agg$number_shootings)` shootings.
+First, we know that shootings that didn't get geocoded properly were given the coordinates of City Hall, likely making up that tract with  9 shootings.
 And then let's think about the minimum value.
 Did every single tract in the city have at least one shooting?
 No, take a look at the number of rows in this data, keeping in mind there should be one row per tract.

 ```r